arcana-lab/noelle/README.md

 ## Description
-NOELLE provides abstractions to help designing advanced code analyses and transformations.
+NOELLE provides abstractions to help build advanced code analyses and transformations.

 The full implementation of NOELLE is not yet integrated in this repository.
 While most of NOELLE is here, a few tools, performance tests, and abstractions are still missing.